 Alternatives for Acquiring Credit

 By taking advantage of the following options, you can save tuition costs and reduce classroom time as you progress toward your degree.
-Detailed information is available at the Adult Center.

 College Level Examination Program (CLEP)